 - Continue for many weeks or months

-- Require us to sue the at-fault driver if they do not progress
+- Require us to sue the at-fault driver in court if negotiations do not progress

-Through this process, we can often secure a payout in these cases.
+Through the negotiation process, we can often secure a payout in these cases.
 Most commonly, we recover compensation for our clients through negotiated settlements.
-This means we could secure a financial recovery for you during this process.
+This means we could secure a financial recovery for you.

 Motorcyclists understand the dangers they face on the roadway more than most drivers.
 They know that one mistake could lead to catastrophic, life-altering injuries.
 In a fraction of a second, someone else's distraction or carelessness could mean never returning to their career, losing their mobility, or suffering injuries that require months of inpatient rehabilitation and outpatient therapies.

 Some of the most common injuries suffered by victims of a motorcycle crash include:

 - Head injuries, including concussions and traumatic brain injuries (TBI)

 - Nerve damage

 - Loss of feeling and the use of limbs